Moba Territory: Economy

 Lake Tanganyika is of great importance as a source of fish.
 The land is rich is minerals.
 Gold is mined on a small scale, and copper, iron and diamonds have yet to be exploited.
 The soil is fertile.
 Crops include corn, beans, cassava, potato, wheat, rice, sweet potatoes, sorghum, coffee, Eleusine, onions, garlic, peas, peanut, tomato, banana, sugarcane, different types of fruit trees and palm oil.
 Road communications are poor.
 Few people have television and none have internet access.

-Civil wars

-The territory has been damaged by a series of rebellions and civil wars, the last being the Second Congo War (1998-2003).

-Since then the destroyed or damages villages are slowly being rebuilt.

-On 1 August 2007 a mob of demonstrators assaulted United Nations military observers and damaged offices belonging to the UNHCR and sister agencies.
-The United Nations withdrew from the town and ceased repatriation of refugees living in Zambia.

-After the situation stabilized and the UN was able to return, it was expected that the great majority of the 43,000 Congolese refugees who were still living in Zambian camps would return home to Moba territory.

 Health and education

 There are five secondary schools for the territory, specializing in biochemistry, fishing, business, and teaching.